U.S. Congress to vote on stopgap bill as COVID-19 aid talks continue | Health

 U.S. Congress to vote on stopgap bill as COVID-19 aid talks continue

-The U.S. Congress will consider a one-week stopgap funding bill this week to provide time for lawmakers to reach a deal in talks aimed at delivering COVID-19 relief and an overarching spending bill to avoid a government shutdown, a top Democrat said on Monday.
+The U.S. Congress will vote this week on a one-week stopgap funding bill to provide time for lawmakers to reach a deal in talks aimed at delivering COVID-19 relief and an overarching spending bill to avoid a government shutdown.
 Lawmakers in the Republican-led Senate and Democratic-run House of Representatives need to enact a funding measure by Friday, when current funding for federal agencies is set to expire.
 House Speaker Nancy Pelosi and Senate Majority Leader Mitch McConnell hope to attach long-awaited COVID-19 relief to a broad $1.4 trillion spending bill.

-But those negotiations have yet to produce agreement, necessitating a House vote on a stopgap funding measure, known as a continuing resolution, to allow an additional week of talks.
+But with those negotiations yet to produce agreement, McConnell and House Majority Leader Steny Hoyer said separately on Monday that both chambers would vote this week on a measure to allow an additional week of talks.
 "I am disappointed that we have not yet reached agreement on government funding.
 The House will vote on Wednesday on a one-week CR to keep government open while negotiations continue," House Majority Leader Steny Hoyer, the chamber's No. 2 Democrat, said in a tweet.

+McConnell did not specify when the Senate would take up the measure.
+A bipartisan effort to deliver an infusion of COVID-19 relief to families and businesses remains hung up over provisions to help state and local governments, which Democrats want, and protect businesses from coronavirus-related lawsuits, a top Republican priority.

 ALSO READ